 Low iron and anemia are common in those diagnosed with chronic kidney disease.
 Foods with high iron content include beef, pork, chicken, liver, kidney and lima beans, and cereals with added iron.

-Inspired Home Care, the experts in senior care in Barrington that families trust, can help by shopping for, planning, and preparing healthy, nutritious meals in accordance with any prescribed dietary plan, and we will even clean up the kitchen afterwards!
+Inspired Home Care, the experts in senior care in Barrington and surrounding communities, can help by shopping for, planning, and preparing healthy, nutritious meals in accordance with any prescribed dietary plan, and we will even clean up the kitchen afterwards!
 We are also here to provide transportation to physicians’ appointments, pick up prescriptions, and provide friendly companionship to help make life with CKD easier.
-Email or call us at 847-787-7572 to find out more about our exceptional services in senior care in Barrington and the surrounding areas.
-To learn about all of the communities we serve, please visit our Locations Served page.
+Email or call us at 847-787-7572 to find out more about our exceptional senior care in Barrington and the surrounding areas.
+To see all of the communities we serve, please visit our Locations Served page.